caiiiycuk/js-dos/v7/docs/dos-worker.md

 const ci = await emulators.dosWorker(bundle);
 ```

-Read [Estimating perfomrance](estimating-performance.md) if you want to compare perfomances of Direct and Worker versions/
+Read [Estimating perfomrance](estimating-performance.md) if you want to compare performances of Direct and Worker versions.